Zayyadibrahim/Data-Analytics-Assessment/README.md

 4. I used ORDER BY FIELD to ensure the frequency categories appear in logical order: High, Medium, then Low.
 Rather than alphabetically.

 The only challenge here was having to figure out what function to use to count the number of months as I tried counting the number of days and dividing by 30.
 I eventually used TIMESTAMPDIFF.

+## Question 3.
+Account inactivity alert.

+The task here was to identify all active accounts (either savings or investment) that have not received any deposits (inflow) in at least the last 365 days.
+This helps the operations team to flag dormant accounts.

+Steps below:
+1. I created a CTE called latest_tx, which fetches:
+    * The most recent transaction date (MAX(DATE(transaction_date))) per plan.
+The transaction_date column is in a datetime format, so I converted to just date.
+    * I filtered the transactions to include only actual inflows by checking that confirmed_amount > 0.

+In the main query:

+I joined this CTE with the plans_plan table to link each transaction to its respective plan and owner.

+I used a CASE statement to assign a readable plan type (Savings, Investment, or Others if it couldn’t be determined).

+I then calculated the number of days since the last transaction using DATEDIFF(CURRENT_DATE, last_tx_date).

+To meet the requirement, I applied a filter for plans with inactivity over 365 days and ordered the output by inactivity_days in descending order for quick review of the most dormant accounts.